amruthareddy1675/Student-Management-System---CRUD-/README.md

 - **Update Student**: Allows modification of existing student records.
 - **Delete Student**: Enables deletion of student records from the system.

-## Contributing
--We welcome contributions!
-To contribute to this project, please follow these steps:

-- Fork the repository
-- Create a new branch (git checkout -b feature-branch)
-- Make your changes and commit them (git commit -am 'Add new feature')
-- Push your changes to your fork (git push origin feature-branch)
-- Open a pull request with a description of your changes